 - 24 ounces bone broth or low sodium chicken broth

-- 1 cup coconut cream split in two
+- 1 cup canned coconut milk split in two, see notes

 - 8 onces diced green chilies